KevenLi/FeedIn/README.md

 FeedIn
 ======

-FeedIn is a new web data feeding engine and service.
+FeedIn is a new web data fetching and parsing engine.
 The technology is wroten by python and based on Yahoo!
 Pipes and pipe2py project.